miriamcj/vocat/README.md

 # VOCAT 3.0
 ###### Like a beautiful phoneix, VOCAT rises from its ashes and takes flight.

+## Infrastructure
+- Vocat relies on postgres, which can generally be installed via yum or apt-get
+- You will need Postgres' hstore module.
+On RHEL, you start by installing the pg contrib package: yum install postgresql92-contrib.x86_64

 ## Seeds

 ### Users